MDLutoronto/jtd-edit-setup/docs/create-new-guide.md

 ---
 This guide will walk you through the steps to create a new guide for the tutorials-search repository.

-The [MDLutoronto/jtd-template repository ](https://github.com/MDLutoronto/jtd-template) is a template repository that contains the necessary structure and files to create a new Just-the-docs site.
+The <a href="https://github.com/MDLutoronto/jtd-template" target="_blank">MDLutoronto/jtd-template</a> repository is a template repository that contains the necessary structure and files to create a new Just-the-docs site.

 ## Creating a new repository
 1. Click on the `Use this template` button at the top right of this repository page.
 Then, click on the `Create a new repository` button.